OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

 ### Test the add-in

-1. Complete the following steps to start the local web server and sideload your add-in.
+1. If the local web server isn't already running, complete the following steps to start the local web server and sideload your add-in.

     [!INCLUDE [alert use https](../includes/alert-use-https.md)]